beckmana/Flashcard-o-matic/README.md

 The Add Card screen has the following features:

-* The path to this screen should include the deckId (i.e., /decks/:deckId/cards/new).
+* The path to this screen includes the deckId (i.e., /decks/:deckId/cards/new).
 * There is a breadcrumb navigation bar with a link to home /, followed by the name of the deck to which the cards are being added, and finally the text Add Card (e.g., Home/React Router/Add Card).
 * The screen displays the "React Router: Add Card" deck title.
 * A form is shown with the "front" and "back" fields for a new card.
 Both fields use a `<textarea>` tag that can accommodate multiple lines of text.